SnookerZone couldn’t get Dr. Steve Peters…

 Judd Trump has his brother on tour – and it’s working well.

 Ronnie O’Sullivan has art friends and top mental coaches like Steve Peters helping him to focus.

 Whatever and whoever the support unit is, the best thrive from a solid team around them so they can focus on what they do best in their chosen sport AND win!

-It’s over to this coach now Matt Andrews to spill the beans.
+It’s over to Matt Andrews now to spill the beans.

 1) Can you tell us your name, age, and occupation?

-I am Matt Andrews, 44, a little bit grey and a behavior specialist and mentor
+I am Matt Andrews, 44, a little grey and a behavior specialist and mentor

 2) How did you get into snooker and more importantly what’s your connection with it now?

 I think like many it started with watching Snooker on telly with my Dad as a youngster, watching the likes of Davis, Higgins, Reardon, and Jimmy white playing.

 My cousin is ex-professional and now coach Gary Filtness, so snooker would often be talked about within the family and house.
 I have always had an interest and had pool tables and small snooker tables when growing up.
 Unfortunately, due to where we lived there wasn’t a snooker club nearby soi missed out on that side until I was able to travel by myself to them occasionally.